 Terms and conditions relating to the above financial instruments:

-- Trade payables are non-interest bearing and are normally settled on 30-60 day terms. - (ii) Other payables and accruals are non-interest bearing and have an average term of 4 months. - (iii) The non-interest bearing loan, related party loan is payable when called upon.
-Related party details are set out in the Note 23 Related party disclosures.
+- (i) Trade payables are non-interest bearing and are normally settled on 30-60 day terms. - (ii) Other payables and accruals are non-interest bearing and have an average term of 4 months.